Kong/docs.konghq.com/app/enterprise/2.2.x/developer-portal/administration/application-registration/enable-application-registration.md

 ## Introduction
 Application Registration allows registered developers on the Kong Developer Portal to authenticate with supported Authentication plugins against a Service on Kong.
-Either Kong or an external identity provider admins can selectively admit access to Services using Kong Manager.
+Either {{site.base_gateway}} or external identity provider admins can selectively admit access to Services using Kong Manager.

 ## Prerequisites